jombastic/art-house/README.md

    php artisan key:generate
    ```

-4. Run migrations and seed the database:
+4. Run migrations and seed the database.
+This will also create a new user with the email "admin@example.com" and password "password" that can be used to log in:

    ```
    php artisan migrate --seed